limvi-licef/NATAssistanceAR/README.md

 - Install Anaconda for Python 3.xx : https://www.anaconda.com/distribution/#download-section
 - Install the GPU requirements for TensorFlow: https://www.tensorflow.org/install/gpu (at the time of writing, you need to install CUDA 10.0 to have tensorflow running in GPU)
 - In the Anaconda console, execute the following commands:
-  - pip install tensorflow-gpu==1.15 opencv-python PyGLM utils (note that tensorflow 2.x is not supported yet.
-It works also with the CPU version of tensorflow, but it will be very slow, as it will be able to process only a few frames per second)
+  - pip install tensorflow-gpu opencv-python PyGLM utils
   - conda install protobuf
   - Go to the TensorFlow/Models local directory > research.
   - Execute the second command from the section 2f of https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10 (starting by "protoc ").
-- Execute the fo
 - In the file PC > Tensorflow > ObjectDetection.py, update the paths in the function "tensorflow_path" where "WRITE THE PATH OF TENSORFLOW ON THE COMPUTER HERE" is written to the TensorFlow/Models local directory.
 - In Jupyter, open PC > App.ipynb:
   - In the "Global variables > Model files and classes" section: set the variable "NUM_CLASSES" to 7 and "MODEL_DIRECTORY" to the path of where your trained model is (you can use for instance the "ModelsForNAT > model_3" provided in this repository)